Updated: Feb 11

 Many people with dementia are not able to see the difference between a closet and the wall.
 Wendy had no idea that there was a closet there and her clothes were inside.

 Similarly, Wendy did not find many of her dishes in the kitchen.
-Once the dishes were closed in cabinets, she could not see then and did not know they were there.
+Once the dishes were closed in cabinets, she could not see them and did not know they were there.

 This incredible woman found a simple solution to this problem.
 She opened each cabinet and closet in her house, took a photo of the contents in each, printed the photos, and stuck a photo on each cabinet and closet so she would know what was inside.
 Problem solved and Wendy scored a point against dementia.